oliverjam/jaredhill-v2/src/work/bo/bo.md

 In this session, we had just one hour with the CEO to explain the designs, justify the changes to his original vision, and receive feedback.
 Being a long (albeit linear) process which included several novel concepts, I knew this would prove a challenge.
 So, I decided to print out huge, blown-up versions of the end-to-end wireflows and stick them on the wall, so he could physically engage with the designs and absorb them linearly.
 The results from the workshop were:

-- For the most part, he was happy with the conception model used to solve the core user need.
+- For the most part, he was happy with the conceptual model used to solve the core user need.

 - Despite the print-outs, there was still confusion as to what was happening in the app and each stage of the month-long saving process.
 It was a bloody complex process.